Novo Nordisk finds diversity in Aalborg

 - I am on an advisory board at Aalborg University for mathematics and statistics.
 Here I try to give my input to trends and developments in the market.
-What are new to us, and what kind of skills do we need?
+What is new to us, and what kind of skills do we need?

-- It means a lot to us, that the universities are listening to the business community, says Malene Højbjerre.
+- It means a lot to us that the universities are listening to the business community, says Malene Højbjerre.

-Malene Højbjerre came from a position as an associate professor at the university, when the department was established in 2008.
+Malene Højbjerre came from a position as an Associate Professor at the university when the department was established in 2008.
 That is part of the reason why the synergy between the study environment and pharmaceutical company got off to such a great start.

-- We have benefited greatly from the study environment since.
-We work closely together with university students trough student projects and we have a good access to student assistants.
+- We have benefited greatly from the study environment ever since.
+We work closely together with university students through student projects and we have a good access to student assistants.
 Here we have a strong pipeline of talents we can hire afterwards.
 So, we keep a tight focus on our collaboration with Aalborg University.